Positroid Links and Braid varieties: Introduction

-The article also includes new results relating braid varieties to projective brick manifolds and open Richardson varieties.
-In particular, we show that brick varieties are good projective compactifications for our affine braid varieties, and we deduce the curious Lefschetz property for open Richardson varieties by combining our work and that of A. Mellit \cite{Mellit}.
-The article concludes with a discussion on conjectural matters regarding cluster $\mathcal{A}$-structures on braid varieties.
+Finally, the article includes new results relating braid varieties to projective brick manifolds and open Richardson varieties.
+In particular, we show that brick varieties are good projective compactifications of our affine braid varieties.
+This also allows us to relate their homology to the top $a$-degree Khovanov-Rozansky homology of the underlying smooth link and establish the curious Lefschetz property for open Richardson varieties.
+The article concludes with a brief discussion on conjectural matters regarding cluster structures and Legendrian links.